 TRENDS IN HOME PRICES

 Everyone wants the home they purchase to be a good investment, to increase in value over time.
 And the quality of the neighborhood has a lot to do with that.
-So another of the important things to look for when buying a house in Los Angeles is whether home prices are rising.
+So another of the important things to look for when buying a house in Riverside is whether home prices are rising.

 Home prices have generally been going up for some time across the although the rate has slowed some.
 But the rate of increase is far slower in some areas than in others.
 What you should look for, then, is a neighborhood where “where home values are increasing at a faster rate than the national average.”